google/go-cloud/samples/guestbook/README.md

 Guestbook is a sample application that records visitors' messages, displays a cloud banner, and an administrative message.
 The main business logic is written in a cloud-agnostic manner using MySQL, the generic blob API, and the generic runtimevar API.
-Each of the platform-specific code is set up by Wire.
+All platform-specific code is set up by Wire.

 ## Prerequisites